suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-manifest-sequence-number {#manifest-seqnr}

 The suit-manifest-sequence-number is a monotonically increasing anti-rollback counter.
 It also helps Recipients to determine which in a set of manifests is the "root" manifest in a given update.
 Each manifest MUST have a sequence number higher than each of its dependencies.
 Each Recipient MUST reject any manifest that has a sequence number lower than its current sequence number.
-It MAY be convenient to use a UTC timestamp in seconds as the sequence number. suit-manifest-sequence-number is REQUIRED to implement.
+For convenience, an implementer MAY use a UTC timestamp in seconds as the sequence number. suit-manifest-sequence-number is REQUIRED to implement.

 ### suit-reference-uri {#manifest-reference-uri}